Applied Depositional Geosystems Graduate Certificate

 GEOL 7062 Seismic Stratigraphy - Interpretation of seismic reflection data in terms of sedimentary facies, stratigraphic sequences and implications for local and eustatic sea-level fluctuations.

 GEOL 7107 Petroleum Seismology - Fundamentals of mathematical physics, seismology, and signal theory used to understand geological processes and structure in the earth.

 GEOL 7130 Permian Basin - An in-depth study of the Permian Basin including biostratigraphy, sequence stratigraphy, oil and gas production, and includes a required four-day field trip.

 GEOL 7132 Dynamics of Sedimentation - Fluid mechanics as applied to sedimentation, fluid-particle interactions, erosion, mechanics of sediment transport including fluid and sediment flows, deposition and the origin of primary structures, and hydrodynamic instability and soft-sediment deformation.

-GEOL 7195 Reservoir Characterization - Origin, description, exploration and development of oil and gas reservoirs; topics include accommodation space, reservoir occurrence, origin of petroleum, oil and gas properties, rock properties, drilling, exploration and appraisal, reservoir flow modeling and production engineering; emphasis on integration of geology, geophysics and petroleum engineering.
+GEOL 7195 Reservoir Characterization - Also offered as PETE 7195.
+Origin, description, exploration and development of oil and gas reservoirs; topics include accommodation space, reservoir occurrence, origin of petroleum, oil and gas properties, rock properties, drilling, exploration and appraisal, reservoir flow modeling and production engineering; emphasis on integration of geology, geophysics and petroleum engineering.

 GEOL 7200 Scientific Communication and Visualization - Methods for written, oral and visual communication with an emphasis on scientific approaches, analysis and presentation of scientific quantitative information.